-Create a safe and high-quality cohesive open space network that provides opportunities for a range of activities and users, and assists in creating a sense of place for the activity centre.
+Create a safe and high-quality cohesive open space network that provides opportunities for a range of activities and users and assists in creating a sense of place for the activity centre.

 - 1. Any developments fronting or interfacing with open space will provide passive surveillance and activates the open space. - 2.
-Enhance the role and function of PB Ronald Reserve and Bourke Park as central gathering spaces. - Maximise the usefulness, quality and quantity of open space delivered as part of the development of large development sites. - 4.
-Use the existing creek system and drainage reserves as an open space asset that links the network of open spaces in the activity centre. - Provide a landscape corridor extending from the south through the activity centre and connecting to the various open spaces. - Integrate Pakenham Creek as a key feature and ensure drainage, flood control, movement and public open space functions are accommodated and enhanced. - 7.
-Encourage pedestrian connections over Pakenham Creek to connect the precinct with the adjacent existing residential precincts, where appropriate.
+Enhance the role and function of PB Ronald Reserve and Bourke Park as central gathering spaces. - 3.
+Maximise the usefulness, quality and quantity of open space delivered as part of the development of large development sites. - 4.
+Use the existing creek system and drainage reserves as an open space asset that links the network of open spaces in the activity centre. - 5.
+Provide a landscape corridor extending from the south through the activity centre and connecting to the various open spaces. - Integrate Pakenham Creek as a key feature and ensure drainage, flood control, movement and public open space functions are accommodated and enhanced. - 7.
+Encourage pedestrian connections over Pakenham Creek to connect the precinct with the adjacent existing residential precincts, where appropriate. - 8.
+Advocate to the Victorian Government for a high-quality public realm under the proposed elevated rail in line with 'Cardinia Council's Visioning Document for the Pakenham Level Crossing Removal Project 2021'.

-Figure 7: Open Space, Streetscapes and Gateways
+Figure 7.
+Open Space, Streetscapes and Gateways

-5.3.2.
-Streets
+5.3.2 Streets